georgus92/GuitarTabTransformer/README.md

 # Improving Guitar Tablature Transcription with Transformer-Based Deep Learning Models

 This repository contains all Python modules, training scripts, and utilities needed to reproduce the experiments described in the dissertation.
-Everything is organised as a *pure‑Python* package inside `src/`, plus a thin layer of command‑line helpers in `scripts/`.

 ---